 Do hostas flower?

 Yes.
 Many species of hostas flower in mid to late summer.
-The blooms may or may not have a scent, and they come in a huge range of colors from classic white to royal purple.
+The blooms may or may not have a scent, and they come in a large range of colors, from classic white to royal purple.
 You can remove the blooms without hurting the plant.

 What stunts hosta growth?

-If you notice that your hostas aren’t as large as you think they should be, a lack of moisture is usually the main culprit.
-Try watering your hostas a little more and see if they start to grow bigger.
+If you notice your hostas aren’t as large as you think they should be, a lack of moisture is usually the primary culprit.
+Try watering your hostas a little more and see if they grow bigger.
 If they don’t, give them a boost of fertilizer.

 So, can a hosta live inside?
 You now know that the answer is yes.
-With a little patience, the right growing conditions, and effort on your part, you can have a gorgeous houseplant that comes back every year.
+With a little patience, the right growing conditions, and effort, you can have a gorgeous houseplant that comes back every year.
 Try it and see how beautiful these plants look in your home.